 Jack Hinton was awarded the Victoria Cross (VC) for his actions on the night of 28 April 1941 at Kalamata during the evacuation from Greece.
 A column of German troops had entered the port, prompting Hinton – apparently tired of retreating - to organise a counter-attack.
 The action is described in the citation for his VC:

-Hinton spent the rest of the war in prisoner of war camps in Greece and Germany.
-The announcement of the award of the Victoria Cross to Sergeant Hinton was made on 17 October 1941 and in a departure from custom Hinton was presented with the ribbon of his medal by a German general at a parade in a prisoner of war camp.
-As befitting his personality Hinton was at the time of this presentation being held in solitary confinement after one of several unsuccessful escape attempts.
+Hinton spent the rest of the war in POW camps in Greece and Germany.
+The announcement of the award of the Victoria Cross was made on 17 October 1941.
+In a departure from custom, Hinton was presented with the ribbon of his medal by a German general at a camp parade.
+Characteristically, Hinton was at the time being held in solitary confinement after one of several escape attempts.

 When ‘JD’, as he was known to his mates, returned to New Zealand after the war he became a publican, managing hotels throughout New Zealand.
 He retired in Christchurch in 1980 and died in 1997.